Many developers spend a fair amount of the day waiting:

 I find gvim pretty much indistinguishable from mvim.
 SourceTree is nice, but you can always keep using it by having an smb/nfs share out of your VM.
 Personally I use gitg and git gui most of the time.

-Dvr almost 11 years ago
+Dvr over 11 years ago

 Dvr